 Many people in Nairobi and other towns and in the diaspora are ‘telephone farmers’.
-These are people who own or have bought, or inherited land, buildings, equipment on rural farm that they now support.
+These are people who own or have bought, or inherited land, buildings, equipment on rural farms that they now support.
 They send money a few times a month for salaries and for operations of agricultural ventures that never seem to have any significant payback.

 The owners probably read the Saturday newspapers with envy as they see other farmers holding up rabbits, bananas, watermelons or other bounty from their farms which earn them thousands of shillings every week or month.